cdapio/coopr/docs/docs/source/guide/installation/openstack-config.rst

 * Admin:

- * There must be a user in OpenStack which is a member of all projects which will have hosts provisioned by Cask Coopr.
+ * There must be a user in OpenStack which is a member of all projects which will have hosts provisioned by Coopr.

 * Networking:

  * Instance networks must be routable from Coopr provisioners.
  * If multiple networks, any network named "public" becomes network Coopr Provisioner uses for SSH.
  * If there is only one network, coopr provisioner will use it for SSH.
- * Cask Coopr currently does not support specifying a network.
+ * Coopr currently does not support specifying a network.

 * SSH Keys: